Alex Black Memorial Scholarship Instructions:

 The criteria for selecting awardees will include their academic record, background and interest in the study of animal behavior, and the value of the proposed experience in the student’s study of animal behavior.
-Awardees will be expected to use funds from the scholarship to help defray costs of travel, fees, and /or room and board for summer field courses or internships and must provide documentation of those costs and of acceptance/enrollment in the course/internship to receive the award.
+Awardees will be expected to use funds from the scholarship to help defray costs of travel, fees, and /or room and board for summer internships and must provide documentation of those costs and of acceptance/enrollment in the internship to receive the award.
 Awards will be disbursed via the student’s bursar account.

 Important Advice for Students who have existing scholarships, grants, or aid packages